leoAshu/git-essentials/README.md

     // changes both staging index & working directory to match repository git reset --hard <tree-ish>

+    // revert commit
+    // alternate safe option
+    // reverts the change done in the specified commit git revert <commit_id>

+> Note:
+> - Both reset and revert serve the same purpose.
+> - However, there is key difference in how both commands achieve the objective.
+> - Reset discards and orphans the undesired commits.
+> - Revert makes a new commit after making the necessary changes.
+> - Hence, using revert is safer when multiple collaborators share the repository.
+> - Reset should be used in non-collaborative repositories.

 ### Merge:

     // merge new branch into current branch